openshift/request-header-saml-service-provider/README.md

 This configures the OAuth OpenShift Provider to Proxy to your SAML Proxy provider, which in turn proxies to your IdP.
 Be sure your RequestHeader fields used here match those in your saml-auth openshift.conf file.

-The following changes need to take place on the `/etc/origin/master/master-config.yaml` on all of our masters.
-You will need to do the string replacements yourself.
+The following changes need to take place on the `/etc/origin/master/master-config.yaml` on all masters.

+You will need to do the string replacements yourself!

 ```yaml
 oauthConfig: